minio/kes/README.md

 #### 1. Fetch Admin Credentials

-As an initial step, you will need to download the "private" key and certificate to authenticate to the KES server as the root identity.
+As an initial step, you will need to download the private key and certificate to authenticate to the KES server as the admin.
 ```sh
 curl -sSL --tlsv1.2 \
    -O 'https://raw.githubusercontent.com/minio/kes/master/root.key' \